ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 * Client-side code  (notifyAllDevices function), that handles sending a POST request to our `notifyAllDevices` endpoint on Bluemix.
 * When an item is marked as complete, the corresponding item information is sent to the Node.js application.
 The custom code then creates and sends out a push notification to all registered devices, informing the item has been completed.

-**Note:** The `/notifyAllDevices` endpoint has also been protected by the Mobile Client Access service and the Facebook authentication that you configured.
+> **Note:** The `/notifyAllDevices` endpoint has also been protected by the Mobile Client Access service and the Facebook authentication that you configured.
 You can to send these notifications only after you log in to Facebook from the mobile application.

 ### Xcode requirement
-**Note:** The project has bitcode support disabled because the Bluemix Mobile Services SDK does not currently support bitcode.
+**Be Aware:** The project has bitcode support disabled because the Bluemix Mobile Services SDK does not currently support bitcode.
 For more information, see: [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/)

 ### License
 This package contains sample code provided in source code form.
 The samples are licensed under the under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 and may also view the license in the license.txt file within this package.
 Also see the notices.txt file within this package for additional notices.